Moroccan Chicken Stew with Chickpeas and Couscous

 Moroccan Style Chicken Stew with Chickpeas and Cous Cous

-Moroccan inspired chicken and vegetable stew with couscous
+moroccan inspired chicken stew with couscous

 This easy version of a Moroccan style stew doesn't compromise on flavour.
 Packed with vegetables for a healthy and delicious meal.
 The sultanas add little bites of sweetness to the dish.